-Bogdan serves as Senior Director for Program Management of the Center for Global Leadership at Meridian International Center, a global leadership organization located in Washington, DC.
-He oversees the division’s overall relationship with U.S. Embassies around the world, private and corporate partners,and other governmental entities to ensure the successful implementation of its short-term study tours and other people-to-people and virtual exchange programs.
+Bogdan serves as the Senior Director for Program Management for the Center for Global Leadership at Meridian International Center, the premier public diplomacy and global leadership organization in Washington, DC.
+He oversees the division’s overall relationship with U.S. Embassies around the world, private and corporate partners, and other governmental entities to ensure the successful implementation of its short-term study tours and other people-to-people and virtual exchange programs.

 Bogdan has a Master’s in Political Campaign Management from the George Washington University’s Graduate School of Political Management and a B.A. in International Relations from Brigham Young University.
 He also holds a Graduate Certificate in Political Action Committee (PAC) Management from the George Washington University, a Certificate in Professional Grant Proposal Writing from the Institute for Communication Improvement, Grant Institute and a Training Certificate from Stanford University’s Graduate School of Business.